 NOTICE OF MEETINGS

 4.4.
-(1) The Registrar shall provide notice by Mail to all Councillors at least 30 days before a regular meeting of Council.
+(1) The Registrar shall provide notice to all Councillors at least 30 days before a regular meeting of Council.

-The Registrar shall provide notice by Mail to all Councillors at least five days before a special meeting of Council.
+The Registrar shall provide notice to all Councillors at least five days before a special meeting of Council.

 The notice of any meeting of Council shall state the date, time, and location of the meeting, and the nature of the matter or matters to be considered at the meeting.
-Where the meeting is held by technological means, the notice shall include details on how to access the meetingA College employee involved in the activity of a Committee shall make reasonable efforts to notify all the Committee members of every Committee meeting and to arrange the meeting date and time based on the availability of the Committee members.
+Where the meeting is held by technological means, the notice shall include details on how to access the meeting

-The date of notice shall be the date on which the notice was sent if it was sent by email or five days after the notice was sent if it was sent by regular mail.

-Reasonable notice of every meeting of Council shall be given to the Members, the Minister and the public as set out in section 7 of the Code.

-Council meetings shall be open to the public except as provided in section 7 (2) of the Code.
+The College shall post the date of every Council meeting on its website at least 7 days before the meeting as well as the meeting materials

+The College shall post the date of every Discipline hearing on its website at least 7 days before the hearing as well as the allegations made against the member.

 No Council or Committee meeting shall be made void because of an inadvertent or accidental error or omission in giving notice.
 In addition, any Councillor may waive notice of a meeting and ratify, approve and confirm any proceedings taken at the meeting.

 MEETINGS HELD BY TECHNOLOGICAL MEANS